harusametime/harusametime.github.io/_posts/2018-01-05-zerox_printer.md

   - Ubuntu
 ---

 This is how to install Fujixerox C5000-d printer in ubuntu 16.04.
-Unfotunately, the official printer driver is too old to be compatibe with latest ubuntu.
+Unfotunately, the official printer driver is too old to be compatibe with the latest ubuntu.

 ## Step
-1. Download "fxlinuxprint_1.1.0+ds.orig.tar.xz" in [Launchpad](https://launchpad.net/ubuntu/+source/fxlinuxprint/1.1.0+ds-2
+1. Download "fxlinuxprint_1.1.0+ds.orig.tar.xz" from [Launchpad](https://launchpad.net/ubuntu/+source/fxlinuxprint/1.1.0+ds-2
 )
 2. Extract the tar.xz file.
 ```